-- D. Reimbursement may be denied if an officer's work performance is deemed inadequate or if an officer has a record of sustained infractions of Department orders, directives or procedures. - E. Reimbursement will not be granted if: - 1.
+- D. Effective for Officers first enrolled in graduate programs (including but not limited to any advanced or professional degree programs) on or after September 1, 2016, the Employer shall grant reimbursement based on the full cost of tuition, exclusive of any scholarships, grants, reduced tuition, discounts, or other funds; provided, however, that any scholarships, grants, reduced tuition, discounts, or other funds must not be of general applicability to all other students in the program, but must be specific to the Officer's unique achievements or qualities or applicable only to police Officers or public safety employees. - E. Reimbursement may be denied if an Officer's work performance is deemed inadequate or if an Officer has a record of sustained infractions of Department orders, directives or procedures. - F. Reimbursement will not be granted if: - 1.
 Tuition costs are covered by Veteran's Administration or other funds, or - 2.
-The program in which the officer is enrolled is reimbursable through a federal grant-in-aid program for which the officer is eligible. - F. Reimbursement will be made for a maximum of two (2) courses per school term. - G. Reimbursement will be granted when an officer is required by the Superintendent of Police to attend an educational or training program. - In the event an officer commences an undergraduate or graduate degree H. (including a law degree) program after the execution of this Agreement, and obtains an undergraduate or graduate degree with the assistance of the tuition reimbursement program, and the officer, within one (1) year of obtaining such degree, voluntarily resigns from the Department, all tuition costs (100%) reimbursed to the officer by the Employer for obtaining such a degree shall be repaid to the Employer.
-If the officer voluntarily resigns after one (1) year but less than two (2) years after obtaining the degree, the officer shall repay one-half (50%) of the tuition reimbursement to the Employer.
-If the officer does not complete the degree program and voluntarily resigns from the Department, the officer shall repay 100% of all tuition reimbursement received for any course completed within two (2) years of such resignation.
+The program in which the Officer is enrolled is reimbursable through a federal grant-inaid program for which the Officer is eligible. - G. Reimbursement will be made for a maximum of two (2) courses per school term. - H. Reimbursement will be granted when an Officer is required by the Superintendent of Police to attend an educational or training program. - I. If an Officer obtains an undergraduate or graduate degree with the assistance of the tuition reimbursement program, and the Officer, within one (1) year of obtaining such degree, voluntarily resigns from the Department, all tuition costs (100%) reimbursed to the Officer by the Employer for obtaining such a degree shall be repaid to the Employer.
+If the Officer voluntarily resigns after one (1) year but less than two (2) years after obtaining the degree, the Officer shall repay one-half (50%) of the tuition reimbursement to the Employer.
+If the Officer does not complete the degree program and voluntarily resigns from the Department, the Officer shall repay 100% of all tuition reimbursement received for any course completed within two (2) years of such resignation.
 Officers receiving tuition reimbursement for such degrees shall, as a condition of receiving such reimbursement, execute an appropriate form consistent with this paragraph.

-The provision shall not apply to reimbursement under Subsection G of this Article, nor shall this provision apply to officers who resign from the Department for the purpose of accepting employment within another City of Chicago Department.
+The provision shall not apply to reimbursement under Subsection H of this Article, nor shall this provision apply to Officers who resign from the Department for the purpose of accepting employment within another City of Chicago Department.